-Covid-19 arrived in March 2020 and with it a new set of challenges, adjusting our service delivery even further; locking down of the service. suspending all non-essential visitors to the service, mitigating any possible outbreaks and implementing our WHS protocols.
+2020 and with it a new set of challenges, adjusting our service delivery even further; locking down of the service. suspending all non-essential visitors to the service, mitigating any possible To say that the year 2020 has outbreaks and implementing our WHS protocols.